adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 option under the application code field.
 Then click the prompt to upload your zip file.

+If you used a requirements.txt file your application should be complete at this point.

 If you need SSH capabilities pick "Configure more options" and navigate to the security pane.
 There pick the key pair you created under the EC2 console.

-Also note that for SSH you'll need to app inbound access for port 22.
+Also note that for SSH to work you'll need to app inbound access for port 22.
 This can be done in the EC2 console under Network & Security > Security Groups.
 Pick the relevant security group and add an inbound rule at the bottom of the screen.

-If you used a requirements.txt file your application should be complete at this point.

 Install supporting modules (skipped requirements.txt)
 -----------------------------------------------------